ImperialCollegeLondon/rojak/joss/paper.md

 `rojak` is a parallelised python library and command-line tool for using meteorological data to forecast CAT and evaluating the effectiveness of CAT diagnostics against turbulence observations.
 Currently, it supports,

 1. Computing turbulence diagnostics on meteorological data from European Centre for Medium-Range Weather Forecasts's (ECMWF) ERA5 reanalysis on pressure levels [@hersbach2023era5].
-Moreover, it is easily extendable to support other types of meteorological data.
+Moreover, it is easily extendable through a software update to support other types of meteorological data.
 2. Retrieving and processing turbulence observations from Aircraft Meteorological Data Relay (AMDAR) data archived at National Oceanic and Atmospheric Administration (NOAA)[@NCEPMeteorologicalAssimilation] and AMDAR data collected via the Met Office MetDB system [@ukmoAmdar]
 3. Computing 27 different turbulence diagnostics, such as the three-dimensional frontogenesis equation [@bluesteinSynopticdynamicMeteorologyMidlatitudes1993], turbulence index 1 and 2 [@ellrodObjectiveClearAirTurbulence1992], negative vorticity advection [@sharmanIntegratedApproachMid2006], and Brown's Richardson tendency equation [@brownNewIndicesLocate1973].
 4. Converting turbulence diagnostic values into the eddy dissipation rate (EDR) --- the International Civil Aviation Organization's (ICAO) official metric for reporting turbulence [@icaoAnnex3]